Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 The sodium pool enclosure roof is an octagonal structural steel dome.
 The roof design is constrained by the use of prefabricated structural steel members that are limited by road and rail transportation constraints to < 15.8 m in length.
 This objective is achieved by a domed roof.

-Protecting the FNR primary sodium pool against a direct overhead air attack requires a roof structure which safely stops falling projectiles.
-The object of the sandbag layers is to absorb and dissipate part of the projectile kinetic energy if the projectile penetrates the roof.
+Protecting the FNR sodium pool against a direct overhead air attack requires a roof structure which safely stops falling projectiles.
+The object of the sandbag layers and NaCl is to absorb and dissipate part of the projectile kinetic energy if the projectile penetrates the roof.
 Any projectile explosion should be forced to occur outside the roof dome so that the explosive shock wave is distributed over a wide area.

 There should be a sufficiently large supply of stored argon on-site to prevent sodium combustion while the liquid sodium temperature is being reduced following a sudden major roof failure.